Unavoidable Higgs coupling deviations in the $Z_2$-symmetric Georgi-Machacek model: Experimental status of the Z2GM model

 We now consider the constraints from the 125~GeV Higgs boson coupling measurements.
 Within the parameter space that survives the direct searches for additional Higgs bosons, very large deviations of the $h$ couplings from their SM values are possible.
 These are shown in the upper three plots of Fig.~\ref{fig:parameterfinal1}, where we plot the absolute values of $\lambda_{fV} \equiv \kappa_f / \kappa_V$, $\kappa_{f V} \equiv \kappa_f \kappa_V / \kappa_H$, and $\lambda_{\gamma V} \equiv \kappa_{\gamma} / \kappa_V$ as a function of $\nu_\chi$.
-The $2\sigma$ and $3\sigma$ allowed ranges of these observables based on the ATLAS Higgs coupling fit of Ref.~\cite{ATLAS2019} are shown respectively by the orange and grey horizontal stripes (see Appendix~\ref{app:details} for details of our choice and handling of this coupling fit).
-Points that fall within the $3\sigma$ range of all three coupling combinations are shown in grey.
+The $2\sigma$ and $3\sigma$ allowed ranges of these observables based on the ATLAS Higgs coupling fit of Ref.~\cite{ATLAS2019} are shown respectively by the orange and grey horizontal stripes (see Appendix~\ref{app:details} for details of our choice and handling of this coupling fit).\footnote{A recent unpublished update~\cite{ATLAS2021} of the ATLAS analysis using more data gives a higher central value for $\lambda_{\gamma V}$ than the published results in Ref.~\cite{ATLAS2019}, yielding an even stronger exclusion of the model by about one additional standard deviation.} Points that fall within the $3\sigma$ range of all three coupling combinations are shown in grey.
 No points fall within the $2\sigma$ range of all three coupling combinations, which means that the Z2GM model is \emph{entirely} excluded at the $2\sigma$ level based on the Higgs coupling measurements of Ref.~\cite{ATLAS2019}.
-The effect of the Higgs coupling constraints on the allowed ranges of $m_3$, $m_5$, and $m_S$ is shown in the lower three plots of Fig.~\ref{fig:parameterfinal1}.
+The effect of the Higgs coupling constraints on the allowed ranges of $m_3$, $m_5$, and $m_S$ is shown in the lower three plots of Fig.~\ref{fig:parameterfinal1}.\footnote{Updated LHC analyses~\cite{ATLAS:2018gfm,CMS:2019bfg,CMS:2020osd} of charged Higgs production in top quark decays that have not yet been included in HiggsBounds were shown in Ref.~\cite{Ghosh:2022wbe} to exclude $\nu_\chi$ values as low as 10~GeV for $m_3$ between 90 and 130~GeV.
+These exclusions would further constrain the low-$m_3$ region shown in maroon in the lower left panel of Fig.~\ref{fig:parameterfinal1}; this region is in any case also excluded by the 125~GeV Higgs coupling measurements.}

 As a cross-check, instead of directly applying the constraints from the coupling ratios we instead perform the fit of $h$ signal strengths to ATLAS and CMS data as implemented in HiggsSignals.
 The advantage of using HiggsSignals is that it includes CMS data, as well as a more up-to-date collection of experimental inputs than the ATLAS coupling fit of Ref.~\cite{ATLAS2019}.
 The disadvantages of using HiggsSignals are that the fit is less transparent, returning a $p$-value rather than providing insight into which observables are driving any discrepancies with experimental data, and that the statistical treatment implemented in HiggsSignals necessarily handles potentially correlated systematic uncertainties in a less sophisticated way than the dedicated coupling fits performed by the experiments themselves.
 We show the results of the HiggsSignals fit in Fig.~\ref{fig:parameterfinal2} in the same form as Fig.~\ref{fig:parameterfinal1}, except that we show points with $p > 0.05$ in magenta and points with $p > 0.01$ in yellow.
 HiggsSignals finds a small but not-insignificant parameter region with $p > 0.05$ (allowed at 95\% CL).
 For this reason, we conclude that the Z2GM model is \emph{on the edge} of being excluded, but cannot yet be said to be \emph{fully} excluded.
 Notice that the remaining allowed region from the HiggsSignals fit has $\lambda_{\gamma V} \sim 0.6$--0.85, which is considerably smaller than the SM value and will be further tested as the LHC collects additional data.